Faurby/as03-g20-lakl-nako-tkje/README.md

 ## C&#35;

-Fork this repository and implement the code required for the assignments below.
+Clone this repository and bring the code pieces you need into your BDSA Assignments GitHub repository.

 ### Extension Methods